 Despite the belated victory over Plataea, Sparta and Athens did indeed fight one another to the standstill in Attica, Boeotia, and the Peloponnese which both Archidamus and Pericles had predicted.
 So, the war spread to other fronts as the two sides jockeyed for a strategic advantage that might break the impasse.
 Still unable to fight the Athenians head-on among the islands of the Aegean Sea and elsewhere, the Peloponnesians took to bribing or tricking Athens’s foreign partners and dependencies into revolt.
 The savagery with which the Athenians crushed these uprisings crushed as well any remaining pretense that they were independent allies rather than vassals; the Athenian trading network was revealed in the breach to be precisely the empire which the rest of Greece had accused Athens of building.

-But whatever the predictions of Archidamus and Pericles, the war was never actually doomed by either its own nature or its own causes to go on for the almost three decades it wound up lasting, much less doomed to take down with it all of the highest ideals of the Greeks; those things were entirely the fruit of the foolishness of the men who waged it.
-As the years ground on and the pendulum of war swung back and forth, there were numerous opportunities to end the struggle on honorable terms for everyone, but the new leaders could never be content with what they had won, were perpetually tempted to try to win one more battle in order to secure a still more advantageous peace for themselves.
-It was as if they in their small-mindedness couldn’t even conceive anymore of a Greece that wasn’t at perpetual war with itself.
+But whatever the predictions of Archidamus and Pericles, the war was never actually doomed by either its own nature or its own causes to go on for the almost three decades it wound up lasting, much less doomed to take down with it all of the highest ideals of the Greeks; those things were entirely thanks to the foolishness of the men who waged it.
+As the years ground on and the pendulum of war swung back and forth, there were numerous opportunities to end the struggle on honorable terms for everyone, but the new leaders could never be content with what they had won, were perpetually tempted to win one more battle in order to secure a still more advantageous peace for themselves.

-In 425 BC, for example, the Athenians won a smashing victory over the Spartans near the storied old town of Pylos in the western Peloponnese.
+In 425 BC, for example, the Athenians won a tremendous victory over the Spartans near the storied old town of Pylos in the western Peloponnese.
 The Spartans were prepared to accept a peace very favorable to the Athenians, but the latter rejected their overtures in the hope of securing yet more favorable terms.
-Instead a daring Spartan general led an army which he had mustered in Delphi farther north than his people had ever ventured before, capturing the important Aegean city of Amphipolis, an important source of gold and silver and timber for the Athenian fleet.
+Instead a daring Spartan general led an army farther north than his people had ever ventured before, capturing the Aegean city of Amphipolis, an important source of gold and silver as well as timber for the Athenian fleet.
 Buoyed by this stunning success, Sparta regathered itself to fight on a wider front than ever before.

 But even at its most hopeful the peace was never complete, and this proved its undoing.
 Corinth and Thebes were so embittered against Athens that they refused to sign the treaty, opting to continue the war without the Spartans.
 Even as they did so, they continually prodded Sparta to rejoin the fray, constantly presented evidence of what they claimed was Athenian treachery against the terms of the peace treaty.